VoxeLibre/VoxeLibre/mods/CORE/_mcl_autogroup/README.txt

 This mod automatically adds groups to items based on item metadata.

-Specifically, this mod has 2 purposes:
+This mod has a few purposes:
-1) Automatically adding the group “solid” for blocks considered “solid” in Minecraft.
+1) Automatically adding some groups like “solid” "opaque" and "creative_breakable" depending on node definitions.
-2) Generating digging time group for all nodes based on node metadata (it's complicated)
+2) Generating digging groups for variable speed and item drops based on node defintions.

 This mod also requires another mod called “mcl_autogroup” to function properly.
 “mcl_autogroup” exposes the API used to register digging groups, while this mod